Frank666/GrayBoxChallenge/README.md

 2. Open a terminal and run the command: `npm install` to retrieve all the dependencies for this project

-3. Once is done just run the command: `npm start` and the project will run in `http://localhost:3000` :)
+3. Once is done, run the command: `npm start` and the project will run in `http://localhost:3000` :)

 ## Notes